MachineLearningMike/Mozaic_Architecture/Architecture/Architecture.md

 - We will choose *decentralized* inter-chain transportation between off-chain modules and vault contracts when finding new optimal staking portfolio and transitioning to the new staking
 - Inter-chain messages, once identified as required, will carry as much information as possible.
+- Read the section "Reference source code" for more.

 <p align="center">
   <img src=".\Get_asset_state Sequence.PNG" width="1280" title="vault use cases" style="page-break-before: avoid;">